In your store

 Ready to launch

-Connect WooCommerce, launch the first scenario, and add a lightweight growth layer instead of another plugin.
+Connect WooCommerce, launch the first scenario, and increase sales without adding another plugin.